-End-of-year 2015 counts by the state of Oregon documented at least 110 wolves in the state across over 15 packs or pairs.
+End-of-year 2018 counts by the state of Oregon documented at least 137 wolves in the state represented in 16 packs or pairs.
 The majority of packs are located in northeast Oregon, however, packs have begun to establish themselves across historic territories throughout the state.
-And in 2015, gray wolves migrating south from Oregon established the Shasta pack to become the first wolf pack in California in nearly 100 years.
+In 2015, gray wolves migrating south from Oregon established the Shasta pack to become the first wolf pack in California in nearly 100 years.
 Visit our Oregon wolf recovery chronology to better understand developments in the state since 2008.

 2019 Press Release: Wolves Return to Lane and Douglas Counties!

 * Federal protections for gray wolves is currently under threat!
 Learn more.